Empirical Bayes learning from selectively reported confidence intervals: Zero-truncated Poisson sampling and Corbet's butterflies

-In this section, we demonstrate the generalizability of our selective tilting framework beyond the folded normal distribution in the context of selection bias by revisiting the classical Corbet's butterfly data from empirical Bayes analysis~\citep{fisher1943relation}.
+In this section, we demonstrate the generality of our selective tilting framework beyond the folded normal distribution in the context of publication bias by applying it to the Poisson empirical Bayes problem under zero-truncation.
+Specifically, we explain the analogous observational equivalence results (which have been previously derived by~\citet{bohning2006equivalence} and~\citet{efron2019bayes}) and then demonstrate how we can form confidence intervals for empirical Bayes estimands using our techniques.

+In particular, we revisit the classical Corbet's butterfly data from empirical Bayes analysis~\citep{fisher1943relation}.
 The butterfly data records species of butterfly that Alexander Corbet had trapped after two years in Malaysia: 118 rare species had been captured only once, 74 had been captured twice, etc. Table 3 in~\citet{efron2019bayes} records the butterfly data.
 Notice that we do not know how many butterfly species were never captured (this leads to the famous missing species problem).
 Formally, let $Z_i$ denote the number of butterflies of species $i$ Corbet captured in two years, then $Z_i$ we observe can only take values in $\cb{1,2,\dotsc}$, i.e., $0$ is truncated.

 Adopting our End truncation model and Per-unit truncation model to this zero-truncated Poisson scenario:

 where $\TruncPoisson{\mu_i}$ is the Poisson distribution $\Poisson{\mu_i}$ truncated to $\cb{1,2,\dotsc}$ with probability mass function: